HILLELOH/Project_Geo_Gebra/README.md

 ## Introduction
 GeoGebra is a mathematical UI software that integrates geometry, algebra, and calculus.
 It allows users to explore mathematical concepts through dynamic visualizations, making it an invaluable tool for students, teachers, and professionals alike.
-Our contribution is to translation of GeoGebra from Java to Python.
+Our contribution is the translation of GeoGebra from Java to Python.

 ## features
 ### Draw / Delete